Preparing for a Smooth Recovery From Plastic Surgery

 - Beverages: fruit-flavored drinks, peppermint tea

 Sometimes it can be beneficial to take additional vitamins, like vitamins A and C, and/or supplements, like bromelain and arnica, ahead of surgery.
-Dr. Buford says, “to optimally heal, proper building blocks need to be made available, not only after surgery but also before surgery so that each patient is adequately prepared for the procedure itself.”
+“To optimally heal, proper building blocks need to be made available, not only after surgery but also before surgery so that each patient is adequately prepared for the procedure itself,” Dr. Buford says.
 Discuss any procedure-specific supplements with your physician during your pre-surgery appointment to maximize your surgery’s outcome.
 Two weeks before surgery, you should do one final check-in with your plastic surgeon or physician.

 Preparing for Recovery